fluke777/Salesforce/README.markdown

 Installation
 ------------

-Prerequisite is having git, ruby and gems installed.
+Prerequisite is having git, ruby and gems installed (also you should have XCode installed since there probably will be need to compile some C code in the background).

     gem install bundler
     git clone git://github.com/fluke777/salesforce.git
     cd salesforce
+    bundle install
     rake install